Everything you need to know about moving your business online.

 There are also third-party options (like Square) that you can integrate directly into your website for secure payment processing.

 If you don’t want to sell your products (and process the corresponding payments) directly on your website, no worries!
 Online marketplaces like Etsy can be a great way to sell your products to your customers.
 The best part: You won’t have to handle the payment processing and security internally.

 Or, if you’re invoicing (for example, for a consulting fee), your customers also have the option to pay your invoice directly through FreshBooks.

 TIP: When you move your business online, it’s important to keep track of what you’re selling, how much you’re getting paid and when payments are coming in.
-FreshBooks integrates with a variety of web and eCommerce platforms—including Shopify, Squarespace and more—to make sure all of your sales, invoices and payments stay organized and up to date.
+FreshBooks integrates with a variety of web and e-commerce platforms—including Shopify, Squarespace, and more—to make sure all of your sales, invoices, and payments stay organized and up-to-date.

 Move Your Accounting Operations Online

 Offering your customers an easy and safe way to pay is essential.
 But it’s not the only part of your finances you need to move online if you want the transition to be as smooth and seamless as possible.